-In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, and diaper cream.
+In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, deodorant, and diaper cream.

-In sunscreen applications, zinc oxide filters out UV rays, keeping them from penetrating the skin and causing cell damage.
+In sunscreen applications, zinc oxide filters out UV rays, helping to keep them from penetrating the skin and causing cell damage.
 It is the broadest spectrum UVA and UVB reflector that is approved for use as a sunscreen by the FDA.
-When used as an ingredient in sunscreen, zinc oxide blocks both UVA and UVB rays of ultraviolet light.
+When used as an ingredient in sunscreen, zinc oxide helps block both UVA and UVB rays of ultraviolet light.
 Zinc oxide and the other most common inorganic sunscreen, titanium dioxide, are considered to be non-irritating, nonallergenic, and non-comedogenic.

 Zinc metal is heated to a molten state and then superheated to create a pure zinc vapor which leaves other impurities behind.
 The zinc vapor is directed into a special reactor where it readily reacts with oxygen in the air in a combustion reaction to form the zinc oxide powder.
 The powder is collected and screened for size and removal of any additional impurities.

-Sunscreens are regulated by the Food and Drug Administration and while there are many active ingredients that are recognized by FDA for use in sunscreen1, there are very few that meet Tom’s Stewardship Model standards as many are synthetic derivatives of petroleum-based ingredients.
+Sunscreens are regulated by the Food and Drug Administration and while there are many active ingredients that are recognized by FDA for use in sunscreen6, there are very few that meet Tom’s Stewardship Model standards as many are synthetic derivatives of petroleum-based ingredients.